-While a holiday it is the perfect opportunity to get away from it all, you can’t get away from it completely – and if you have medication you usually take, make sure you get your prescription renewed before you go.
+While a holiday it is the perfect opportunity to get away from it all, you can’t get away from it completely – and if you have a medication you usually take, make sure you get your prescription renewed before you go.
 If you’ve left it too late, an online pharmacy is quick and cheaper than a high street pharmacy, helping you get your medication before you go.
 Pack everything carefully and ensure you’ve got enough to cover you for longer than you’re away for.

 Pack a first aid kit

 Many common holiday accidents/illnesses can be treated yourself.
 Pack a travel first aid kit with you featuring plasters, antiseptic cream, and painkillers.
 Sun cream should be essential for your travel toiletries, but pack some aloe vera just in case you fall victim to sunburn.

 When you’re relaxed on holiday, it can make it easier to leave your inhibitions behind.
 But just because you’re on holiday, doesn’t mean you should take unnecessary risks.
 Stay in well-lit areas when walking at night, don’t drink too much and avoid risky behaviour.